 When you look at these foods, you may notice that they all contain protein.
 They also contain fats, which is the major difference between a high insulin index, and a low one.
 Foods on the high side include lean proteins like lean beef, chicken, and potatoes.
 All of these foods will cause insulin to spike.

 After considering this information, it becomes even clearer how important it is to avoid going for the lean protein options.
-It is fat, not protein that reduces the body's insulin response, and acts as a sort of buffer on energy levels, and insulin.
+It is fat, not protein, that reduces the body's insulin response, and acts as a sort of buffer on energy levels, and on insulin.

-How to Correct Insulin Resistance & Speed Up Your Metabolism
+How to Correct Insulin Resistance & to Speed Up Your Metabolism

 We will talk about intermittent fasting, avoiding snacks throughout the day, the importance of fat in the diet, and breaking habitual eating.